 Perhaps this is because, as Malcolm Gladwell wrote in his 2008 book Outliers, it takes as many as 10,000 hours (5 years) to master something, 10,000 hours of paying a heavy price.
 10,000 hours of making mistakes, minor progress, hitting obstacles, having to change directions, at times coming to a complete stop before being forced to rethink the entire purpose and strategy.
 A million times questioning the importance of the journey and the destination, your abilities, at times remaining resolute, at times walking away only to find you are quite by accident yet on the very same path.

-Gladwell rebuts this however, stating he was misinterpreted, that the true meaning of his 10,000 was lost in simplification.
+Gladwell rebuts this, however, stating he was misinterpreted, and that the true meaning of his 10,000 was lost in simplification.
 He states, “I could play chess for 100 years and I’ll never be a grandmaster.
 The point is simply that natural ability requires a huge investment of time in order to be made manifest.
 Unfortunately, sometimes complex ideas get oversimplified in translation.”
 There is truth in his statement.
-Both nascent talent takes time to develop, and things get lost in simplification.
+Both nascent talents take time to develop, and things get lost in simplification.
 Einstein was a patent clerk as he put in the last part of his 10,000+ hours and how many all the way up through today have ever truly understood, E=MC2?

 And at the heart of this is an absolute necessity to never quit anywhere along the journey.
 When no one else can see it but you.
 When it is too complex for others to accept and you are being told it can’t be done.
 When you are losing friends and family relations due to your focus on this single thing, this vision as to how to change the world, no matter whether for one or many.
 This takes a kind of confidence, an inner strength really only obtainable through 10,000 hours or more of dedicated study and practice, of making mistakes, of getting it wrong, of risking it all, of being turned down and ridiculed, of being isolated and alone, of minor victories only you can see.

-Startup leaders are no different and we seek out those, regardless the level of talent, who have or who are putting in those 10,000 hours, whether their path is an obvious or indirect one, whether complete or somewhere past the half-way mark.
-We don’t care the domain in which this mastery is being pursued, its direct applicability to the entrepreneurial venture we are looking at their leadership for.
+Startup leaders are no different and we seek out those, regardless of the level of talent, who have or who are putting in those 10,000 hours, whether their path is an obvious or indirect one, whether complete or somewhere past the halfway mark.
+We don’t care about the domain in which this mastery is being pursued or its direct applicability to the entrepreneurial venture.
+We are looking at their leadership.
 Mastery is mastery.
-Represented not as knowledge alone, but as an incredibly deeply ingrained, experience backed confidence only obtainable through actually having done.
+Represented not as knowledge alone, but as an incredibly deeply ingrained, experience-backed confidence only obtainable through actually having done.
 In essence, when assessing our future startup leaders, we at Emerio seek to identify one thing, and one thing above all others.
 And that is if this particular leader has an unwillingness or an inability to quit.